 1. English proficiency and fluency.
 Fluent communication simplifies mutual understanding, which is important for the success of any project.
 Communication with the dictionary is OK only for simple tasks.
 With long-term projects, you should feel comfortable discussing with your team any questions you may have, get advice or explanation of why one approach is better than the other.

 2. Experience working with US clients, cultural competence, and understanding.
 US/Western country’s cultural understanding is often a problem for developers from other regions due to cultural differences.
 Unawareness of etiquette norms, the negotiation process, and the order of actions sometimes may prevent effective communication.

 3. Certifications.
 It is always nice if a developer can prove that he/she has received proper training with a certificate from a trusted organization.

 4. Time zone overlaps.
-If you outsource to the team from another part of the world, ask about their schedule and readiness to shift their working hours if it is needed for the project.
+If you outsource to a team from another part of the world, ask about their schedule and readiness to shift their working hours if it is needed for the project.

 5. Experience level.
 Usually, developers are divided into Junior, Middle, and Senior levels.
 However, it does not mean that only Senior developers are capable of doing a good job.
 But usually, the most experienced developers work on the most difficult tasks, plan the work order, and assign smaller tasks to Juniors.